Last verified · v1.0

 Hourly Rate = Annual Salary ÷ (Hours per Week × Weeks per Year)

-For a full-time employee earning $65,000 per year, working 40 hours per week across all 52 weeks:
+For a full-time employee earning $65,000 annually and working a standard 40-hour week over 52 weeks:

 Adjusting for Unpaid Time Off